How to Improve Kidney Function

 What foods are good for the kidneys?
 That’s not a trick question — in general, they’re the same foods that are good for your overall health.

-Fill your plate with plenty of fruits and vegetables, lean proteins, whole grains, and low-fat or nonfat dairy.
-Limit your intake of sodium and added sugar.
+Fill your plate with plenty of fruits and vegetables, lean proteins, whole grains and low-fat or nonfat dairy.
+Limit your intake of sodium and added sugar by carefully reading nutrition labels when choosing foods.

 Tailor your diet as needed to manage other conditions that increase your risk of kidney disease, such as high blood pressure or high cholesterol.